 (Consult other kind of rates)

-Observations: Ticket sales: +34 810 810 222.
-Ticket sales open up to one hour before closing time.
-Please check with the National Heritage Office for possible closures due to official events.
-Palaces are free: Wednesdays and Sundays from 3:00 p.m. to 5:00 p.m. (winter hours) and from 3:00 p.m. to 6:00 p.m. (summer hours) for EU members and Ibero-American countries.
-Check fountain opening times for the 2025 season and garden opening times: www.patrimonionacional.es.
-THE TAPESTRY MUSEUM IS CLOSED UNTIL FURTHER NOTICE.
+Observations: Ticket sales: 810 810 222.
+Tickets sold until one hour before closing time.
+Check with Patrimonio Nacional (National Heritage) for possible closures due to official events.
+Free admission to the Palaces: Wednesdays and Sundays from 3:00 p.m. to 5:00 p.m. (winter hours) and from 3:00 p.m. to 6:00 p.m. (summer hours) for EU and Ibero-American citizens.
+Check fountain opening hours for the 2026 season and garden opening times: www.patrimonionacional.es.
+The Tapestry Museum is closed until further notice.

 This portal is not responsible for possible changes in the schedules and rates reflected